grscheller/scheller-linux-archive/notes/wisdom.md

   * Rich Hickey
 * Simplicity is a choice.
 We have a culture of complexity.
 Avoid tools, languages, constructs, etc. that generate complex outputs.
 Simple != easy.
 Look for complexity and avoid it.
 Reliability tools: testing, refactoring, and type systems are good but secondary.
 They do not enforce simplicity.
 They are just a safety net.
   * Rich Hickey
-* The real power of a data structure comes not from what it enables you to do, but from what it prevents you from doing.
+* The real power of a data structure comes not from what it enables you to do, but from what it prevents you from doing to youeself.
 * An object oriented programmer is someone who cannot define the word "function" without using the word "method" to do so.
+* Worry is the enemy of learning.
+  * ThePrimeagen